Skip to main content

 name: "devops-senior"

-skills: # List of skills to import
+skills: # Skills to import

 - clean-code